munificent/ui-as-code/Choices.md

 good but *so much better* that it justifies the additional complexity.

-Because of that, I think it's more important to look at the feature in the context of the entire language than the merits of any feature in isolation.
+Because of that, I think it's more important to look at the feature in the context of the entire language than the merits of any feature in isolation, since users always have the option to *not* use it.
 Here are a couple of aspects to evaluate:

 ### Declarativeness

 UI code is easiest to read when the code shows *what* the corresponding UI is, not *how* it is built up.
-When looking at declarative-styled code, the structure of the program text itself reflects what it does.
+When looking at declarative-styled code, the structure of the *program text itself* reflects what it does.
 With imperative code where you have a lot of mutation and side effects, you have to simulate the execution of the code in your head and then visualize the resulting state.
 That's a much higher cognitive effort.

 Some amount of this is necessary for complex use cases, but as much as possible, we want most simple UI code to be declarative in nature.